danilo-alxnder/ScubaChat/README.md

 * The system allows messages up to 96 bytes using multi hop forwarding
 * A forwarding table manages coallision of messages
 * FIFO queing is used to deliver messages
-* The application interface requires you to input _username_
+* The application interface requires you to input `username`

 ### Running the application
 1. To run ScubaChat you need an IDE.
 In this project, Visual Studio was used.
 2. In your project include all folders of this repository
-3. To test main.cpp, acces to [link] (http://netsys.ewi.utwente.nl/integrationproject/) and choose a frequency [1 1000]
+3. To test main.cpp, acces to [netsys.ewi.utwente](http://netsys.ewi.utwente.nl/integrationproject) and choose a preferable frequency
-4. Make sure you include this frequency in
+4. In main.cpp make sure you include this number in `FREQUENCY`

 ## Demo
 When properly